u-ways/logging-http-client/README.md

 #### iii.
 Setting the client's `x-source`

 It's common to set a `x-source` header to identify the source of the request.
-You can set this header on the client by passing the `soruce` argument to the `create` method.
+You can set this header on the client by passing the `source` argument to the `create` method.

 ```python